Repeat after me: Excel is not a database.

 Excel is a very powerful program, and there are more than a few straight up warlocks out there who can work its black magic, using the interface to create presentations, dashboards, and analyze data sets with an adroitness that’ll make you wonder whose soul they had to sell for their skills.

-While the Excel program is robust, the spreadsheets created Excel are incredibly fragile.
-There is no way to trace where your data come from, there’s no audit trail, and there’s no easy way to test spreadsheets.
+While the Excel program is robust, the spreadsheets created by Excel are incredibly fragile.
+There is no way to trace where your data came from, there’s no audit trail, and there’s no easy way to test spreadsheets.
 Still, the biggest problem is that anyone can create Excel spreadsheets—badly.
 Because it’s so easy to use, the creation of even important spreadsheets is not restricted to people who understand programming and execute it in a methodical, well-documented way.

 And just as we still can’t turn base metals to gold, we cannot turn Excel spreadsheets into a functional database.

 Stop Us If You’ve Heard This One

 Here’s a familiar scenario: you enter your data into a shared spreadsheet.
 You try to save it and receive a notice that the workbook is currently in use.
 You decide between closing out and losing all of your inputs, or saving a copy of the file, telling yourself that you’ll go back and merge the data later.
 But, that never happens, and your team ends up with multiple copies of a spreadsheet, each one carrying a portion of the truth.

 This is a common story.
 The reason is that Excel only really works when one person has editorial control over the data, and that’s just impractical when it comes to large data sets that need to be accessed by personnel and systems across an organization.
 When only one person is in charge of data, no one else is really there to ensure that the data and functions are all entirely accurate.
 This leaves room to introduce errors, and Excel errors have a long, storied history of creating problems when inappropriately used as a database.